Indigenous education: Assessment

 Children in many Indigenous American communities rely on assessment to master a task.
 Assessment can include self-evaluation and evaluation from external influences like family or community members.
 Assessment involves feedback given to learners from their support; this can be through acceptance, appreciation, or correction.
 Assessment is intended to assist the learner as they actively participate in their activity.
 While contributing in the activity, children are constantly evaluating their own learning progress based on the feedback of their support.
 With this feedback, children modify their behavior in mastering their task.

-In the Mexican Indigenous heritage community of Nocutzepo, there is available feedback to a learner by observing the results of their contribution and by observing if their support accepted or corrected them.
-For example, a 5-year-old girl shapes and cooks tortillas with her mother.
-When the girl would make irregular tortilla shapes, her mother would focus her daughter's attention to an aspect of her own shaping.
-By doing this, the young girl would imitate her mother's movements and improve her own skills.
-Feedback given by the mother helped the young girl evaluate her own work and correct it.
+In the Mexican Indigenous heritage community of Nocutzepo, informal teachers observe learners performing tasks and demonstrate performing specific aspects of the tasks in order to improve the learners' performance.
+For example, a five-year-old girl shapes and cooks tortillas with her mother.
+When the girl makes irregular tortilla shapes, her mother focuses her daughter's attention on an aspect of her own shaping.
+By doing this, the young girl learns to imitate her mother's movements and improve her own skills.
+Feedback given by the mother helps the young girl evaluate her own work and correct it.

 In traditional Chippewa culture, assessment and feedback are offered in multiple ways.
 Generally, Chippewa children are not given much praise for their contributions.
 Parents occasionally offer assessment through rewards (such as a toy carved out of wood, a doll of grass, or maple sugar), which are given as feedback for work well done.
 When children do not meet expectations and fail in their contributions, Chippewa parents attempt to refrain from using ridicule.
 The Chippewa also recognize the harmful effects of excessive scolding to a child's learning process.
 Chippewa parents believe that scolding a child too much would "make them worse", and holds back the child's ability to learn.

 Amongst the Chillihuani community in Peru, parents bring up children in a manner that allows them to grow maturely with values like responsibility and respect, which ultimately influence how they learn in their community.
 Parents assess their children through praise, even if their contributions are not perfect.
 Additionally, feedback can come in the form of responsibility given for a difficult task, with less supervision.
 This responsibility is an important aspect of the learning process for children in Chillihuani because it allows them to advance their skills.
 At five years of age, children are expected to herd sheep, alpaca and llamas with the assistance of an older sibling or adult relative.
 By age 8, children take on the responsibility of herding alone, even in unfavorable weather conditions.
 Children are evaluated in terms of their ability to handle difficult tasks and then complemented on a job well done by their parents.
 This supports the learning development of the child's skills and encourages their continued contributions.